ipax77/pax.XRechnung.NET/README.md

 >- Fixed/Renamed XmlInvoice properties and dependencies.
 All existing properties are now xml schema conform.
 >- Added Kosit schematron validation.
 See [Java Schematron Validator](#java-schematron-validator)
 >- Minimal InvoiceDto
+>- TODO:
+    * Remove Dto from validation/serialization (only xml)
+    * Make InvoiceDto based on InvoiceBaseDto
+    * Update README sample usage
+    * Validation only for the test project!?

 </details>